melvyniandrag/Linux_Lecture_Notes/Week6/InstallFromSource/Readme.md

 # Installing software from source.

+!!
+May need to push this back if there is no time.

 ## Introduction
 If you want some piece of software on your computer, and you're on some relatively mainsteam distribution, you will generally use a package manager.
 We've already been using package managers without talking too much about what they are.
 We just `apt-get install` stuff.